Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 ### May 29, 2024

 Added more skills and coded some of the small chatbox on the side that teaches you what you do.

+### May 30, 2024

+Added a bunch of new skill classes and new enemies with their respective skills.

+### June 1, 2024

+Coded the beginnings of the side bar to swap out skills and made is half work, jason bug fixed everything else with me in a call.